-When moms help their teens with dorm shopping, it can be as simple as driving them to Target once or twice to get the basics or they can spend hours pouring over Pinterest and Instagram for ideas and inspiration.
+When moms help their teens with dorm shopping, it can be as simple as driving them to Bed, Bath and Beyond once or twice to get the basics or they can spend hours pouring over Pinterest and Instagram for ideas and inspiration.
 Either approach is absolutely fine and kids will survive in their new rooms regardless of the time and effort parents devote to their teen’s dorm decor.

 But, with a vision, determination and the budget to do so, hum drum dorm furniture and cinderblock walls can be transformed into space that is both functional and possibly even cute.